Reaching a Consensus in Predictive Loops: Peer dynamics when perfectly predicting the past

 Predictions rely on observations of expressed opinions from the past.
 At the same time they influence opinions the moment they are used to make recommendations.
 This can couple instances of peer interaction happening at different time steps.
 To analyze the effects, we focus on perfect prediction.
 It represents an idealized case of model retraining where the platform can accurately predict the opinion of each individual in the network.
-Hence, the learning algorithm corresponding to
+Hence, the learning algorithm simplifies to

 This baseline instantiation exposes important qualitative effects of performative learning systems without getting into the complexities of data collection, model training and uncertainty quantification.
-The effect we are interested here is how predictions introduce memory to peer dynamics, coupling instances across time.
-Namely, opinions from time step $t$ impact dynamics at time step $t+1$ through the information distilled into the machine learning model.
+The important effect it captures is how predictions introduce memory to peer dynamics and opinions from time step $t$ impact dynamics at time step $t+1$ through the information distilled into the machine learning model.

-For perfect prediction, the first instance of peer interaction ($t=1$) recovers the classical Friedkin-Johnsen dynamics anchored at $\xv^{(0)}=\xv^*$.
-When individuals are platform oblivious we thus recover standard dynamics.
-However when $\beta_i>0$ and $t$ grows, platform interactions accumulate and our model deviates from this classical treatment.
-The next resulting equilibrium will differ qualitatively, as we will show.~\looseness=-1
+For perfect prediction, the first instance of peer interaction ($t=1$) recovers the classical FJ dynamics anchored at $\xv^{(0)}=\xv^*$.
+When individuals are not susceptible to platform influence and $K\rightarrow \infty$ it thus holds that~$\xv_\mathrm{PS}=\xv_\mathrm{FJ}$.
+When $\beta_i>0$ and $t$ grows our model deviates from this classical treatment.
+The resulting equilibrium will differ qualitatively, as we will show.~\looseness=-1